-Eggs are a staple on the ketogenic diet, with 5g of fat, 6g of protein, and less than 1g of carbs per egg, these nutritional powerhouses deserve a place in your keto diet meal plan[*].
+Indeed, eggs are a staple on the ketogenic diet.
+With 5 grams of fat, 6 grams of protein, and less than 1 gram of carbs per egg, these nutritional powerhouses deserve a place in your keto diet meal plan[*].

-But if you’re tired of eating eggs every day — or if you have an allergy or sensitivity — this roundup of recipes has you covered, with 21 quick and easy egg-free recipes you’ll love.
+But if you’re tired of eating eggs every day — or if you have an allergy or sensitivity — this roundup of recipes has you covered with 18 quick and easy egg-free recipes you’ll love.

 5 Easy and Filling Keto Smoothie Recipes